GAITURI/gaituri/README.md

 - Android networking tools such as retrofit
-- Android UI design using kotlin and jetpack compose
+- Android UI design using kotlin and jetpack compose -Optimizing Jetpack Compose using Features such as Macrobenchmark and        reportFullyDrawn
 - Kotlin Multi-platform for both android and IOS features
 - Integrating IOT in relation to mobile applications
 - Cloud storage, analytics and deployment using firebase